joebritt/usb2cmi_lightpen/README.md

 details in the monitor_cable folder.

 Using two of these 5-pin XLR cables, the box is connected between the CMI and VDU.
-Of course, the box can be used without the VDU, in which case only 1 5-pin XLR cable is needed.
+Of course, the box can be used without the VDU, in which case only one 5-pin XLR cable is needed.

 V1 has 2 LEDs.
 These are used to show the status of the video signal (flashes if no video detected) and presence of a mouse (flashes if no mouse detected).